jackmcc08/RPSConsoleVersion-CSharp/README.md

 ## Rock Paper Scissors Console Version

 Developing a rock paper scissors version via TDD to learn the C#.NET stack.

+The program is written in C# and was developed mostly via TDD.
+It has a command line interface and allows you to play with 1 or 2 players.

+Working through this project, I explored some new areas:
+- Dependency Injection - cut out the user input into it's own class to allow for injection of an alternate testing method.
+Did not need in the end as used an alternate method for automating user input.
+- Console.SetIn - used the setin method to redirect Console.ReadLine Requests from the Console to a text file.

 ## To Use
 - Git clone repository